sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Machine-Learning-with-Python.md

 Deriving from logistic regression.
 But compared to logistic it has K output in multi class.
 ![](/assets/2019-06-12-Machine-Learning-with-Python8.JPG)

 **Backward proportion** - We know when there is hight cost or more error in each K output nodes, then we need to fix each θ in previous layers.
-This is done throug backward propgoratipn.
+This is done through backward propagation.
 Let δ is error in Kth node of L, $$δ_k^l = a_k^l-y_k$$ now calculate δ at L-1 layer.
 This is done through derivative of
 $$(a^{l-1})'=g'(z^{l-1})=a^{l-1}.(1-a^{l-1})$$.
 δ is applied at nodes we need to adjust our θ matrix.
 So we put another term Δ which is proportionate to δ